The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 Prioritizing prospects

-Instead of contacting every prospect without distinction, you can focus your efforts on those showing interest or going through a favorable phase, which reduces resource waste.
+Instead of contacting every prospect on the list, you focus on those going through a favorable moment.
+That reduces wasted effort considerably.

 Improving the quality of conversations